 Brand image is how the public or individuals perceive you.
-Brand image will vary for each individual who experiences and interacts with your brand, but perceptions can also be collectively shared.
+Brand image will vary for each individual who experiences and interacts with your brand, but perceptions of a brand can also be collectively shared.
 You don’t have full control over how your image is perceived and interpreted, but you can influence your image through the process of branding.

 Once you establish your artist (or brand) identity, the goal of branding should be to make sure your brand identity is aligned with your brand image.
 This is called brand alignment.
 If there’s a disconnect, it indicates a problem.

 Now that you understand what a brand is, it’s time to get into branding.
 As you might have guessed, branding is the strategic process of establishing and building meaning to influence the perception of your brand.